iPad 6 Wi-Fi Right Speaker Replacement

 Step 37

-- Grab your trusty spudger and gently use the flat end to flip that little tab on the home button ribbon cable ZIF connector upward.
-You've got this!
+- Grab the flat end of your spudger and give that tab on the home button ribbon cable ZIF connector a gentle upward flip.

-- Now, with care and confidence, pull the home button ribbon cable straight out of the ZIF connector.
-Easy peasy!
+- Now, carefully slide the home button ribbon cable straight out of the ZIF connector.

 Tools Used